“It is so important to make every day. The discovery comes in the making.” Sheila Hicks

 Where to source affordable fabrics, threads and clothes?
 Ideas: Local recycled materials centre (like ReMida centres), charity stores often have fabrics and threads available or ask parents to donate any fabric.
 If you do have a budget, I am sure you can source plenty of lovely threads and fabrics online or in sewing stores.
 I found this set of 50 embroidery threads on eBay for just £3.64

-As always, I would love to hear your ideas and suggestions on creative ways that artist’s processes could be used to encourage children’s creative learning.
+As always, I would love to hear your ideas and suggestions for creative ways that artist’s processes could be used to encourage children’s creative learning.
 Best of luck with your experimentation!

 Next week I will be looking at the site-specific installations of Daiga Grantina.